publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIII/ptA/m__us_usc_t42_s3023.md

         (1) the administration of area plans by area agencies on aging designated under [section 3025(a)(2)(A) of this title][/us/usc/t42/s3025/a/2/A], including the preparation of area plans on aging consistent with [section 3026 of this title][/us/usc/t42/s3026] and the evaluation of activities carried out under such plans; and

-        (2) the development of comprehensive and coordinated systems for supportive services, congregate and home delivered nutrition services under subparts I and II of part C of this subchapter, the development and operation of multipurpose senior centers, and the delivery of legal assistance.
+        (2) the development of comprehensive and coordinated systems for supportive services, congregate and home delivered nutrition services under subparts I and II of part C, the development and operation of multipurpose senior centers, and the delivery of legal assistance.

-    (d) There are authorized to be appropriated to carry out part D of this subchapter (relating to disease prevention and health promotion services) $20,361,334 for fiscal year 2017, $20,803,107 for fiscal year 2018, and $21,244,860 for fiscal year 2019.
+    (d) There are authorized to be appropriated to carry out part D (relating to disease prevention and health promotion services) $20,361,334 for fiscal year 2017, $20,803,107 for fiscal year 2018, and $21,244,860 for fiscal year 2019.

-    (e) There are authorized to be appropriated to carry out part E of this subchapter (relating to family caregiver support) $154,336,482 for fiscal year 2017, $157,564,066 for fiscal year 2018, and $160,791,658 for fiscal year 2019.
+    (e) There are authorized to be appropriated to carry out part E (relating to family caregiver support) $154,336,482 for fiscal year 2017, $157,564,066 for fiscal year 2018, and $160,791,658 for fiscal year 2019.

 ([Pub.
 L. 89–73, title III][/us/pl/89/73/tIII], § 303, as added [Pub.
 L. 95–478, title I][/us/pl/95/478/tI], § 103(b), Oct.
 18, 1978, [92 Stat.
 1518][/us/stat/92/1518]; amended [Pub.
 L. 97–115][/us/pl/97/115], § 3(c), (d), Dec.
 29, 1981, [95 Stat.
 1597][/us/stat/95/1597]; [Pub.
 L. 98–459, title III][/us/pl/98/459/tIII], § 303, Oct.
 9, 1984, [98 Stat.
 1771][/us/stat/98/1771]; [Pub.
 L. 100–175, title I][/us/pl/100/175/tI], §§ 122(a), (b), 129(c)(1), 140(a), 141(a), 143(a), 144(b), 145, 155(b), Nov.
 29, 1987, [101 Stat.
 933][/us/stat/101/933], 935, 944, 946, 947, 949, 950, 952; [Pub.
 L. 102–375, title III][/us/pl/102/375/tIII], §§ 303, 316(b), title VII, § 708(c)(3), Sept.
 30, 1992, [106 Stat.
 1220][/us/stat/106/1220], 1241, 1293; [Pub.
 L. 106–501, title III][/us/pl/106/501/tIII], § 302, Nov.
 13, 2000, [114 Stat.
 2238][/us/stat/114/2238]; [Pub.
 L. 109–365, title III][/us/pl/109/365/tIII], § 303, Oct.
 17, 2006, [120 Stat.
 2538][/us/stat/120/2538]; [Pub.
 L. 114–144][/us/pl/114/144], § 4(a), Apr.
 19, 2016, [130 Stat.
 337][/us/stat/130/337].)